erlerobot/erle_gitbook_unixintroduction/annex_iii_a_new_erle_terminal/README.md

 ![en4](imgannex3/en4.jpg)

 Usually *en0* and *en1* correspond to internet connection, *bridge* is usually matter of a virtual machine...
-We now care about *en4*, which is related to erle (you can check that  the status is active when erle is connected and that *en4* disappear when you disconect erle).
+We now care about *en4*, which is related to erle (you can check that  the status is active when erle is connected and that *en4* disappears when you disconect erle).

 Now open a erle-terminal and type:
 ```